zephraph/notes/Projects/Pre-publish plugin.md

 After checking `.instance` I still didn't see anything that quite jumped out at me... but remember, this is an instance!
 JavaScript uses prototypal inheritance so that's a clue to also check `__proto__`.

+`app.internalPlugins.plugins.publish.instance.__proto__` is _exactly_ what I was looking for.
+Lot's of goodies here. `apiUploadFile` sounds like its exactly what I want.
+Next step is to dig into the source and see what it does.

+If you expand the function definition it'll give you some metadata like `[[FunctionLocation]]` which is handy because that tells you what file it's in.
+Theoretically it's supposed to link to the file, but mine says it's on line

 ### Searching for a needle

 I opened up the console with <kbd>⌘</kbd>+<kbd>⎇</kbd>+<kbd>i</kbd> and headed over to the sources tab to see what I could discover.
 (I guess it's worth noting that I'm in firefox).